 Louro will also exhibit new works from his Clockwise from Above and Left to Right series where he composes an arrangement of monochromatic painted plexiglass panels provoking a dialog between the image devoid of content and the viewer’s engagement in completing his or her own version of events suggested by the accompanying didactics.
 In the South Gallery, Louro will present 5 Minutes after Violent Death, where he has taken images from iconic films such as The Misfits and North by Northwest and stamped the title line on top of each image to evoke a shared memory by use of well known cultural points of reference.

-His work is included in several major collections such as Fundação Calouste Gulbenkian, Coleção BES, Lisbon, Portugal; Coleção António Cachola, Elvas, Portugal; Fundación ARCO, Coleccion Helga de Alvear, Coleccion Purificacion Garcia, Madrid, Spain; Margulies Collection at the Warehouse, Miami, FL; Jumex Foundation, México; Fundação de Serralves (MACS), Porto; Museu do Caramulo, Coleção EDP, Lisbon, Portugal.
+His work is included in the collections of Fundação Calouste Gulbenkian, Lisbon, Portugal; Coleção BES, Lisbon, Portugal; Coleção António Cachola, Elvas, Portugal; Fundación ARCO, Madrid, Spain; Coleccion Helga de Alvear, Cáceres, Spain; Coleccion Purificacion Garcia, Madrid, Spain; Margulies Collection at the Warehouse, Miami, FL; Jumex Foundation, México City, México; Fundação de Serralves, Porto, Portugal; Museu do Caramulo, Caramulo, Portugal; and Coleção EDP, Lisbon, Portugal.